LookBack

 - When using series with an offset (f.i. myseries+n), make sure that LookBack is always higher than the required lookback period of the series plus UnstablePeriod plus the highest offset.
 Otherwise the series length can be exceeded, resulting in a script error at runtime.

-- When optimizing the time period of an indicator, make sure that LookBack is big enough to cover the maximum time period of the optimize range, plus the UnstablePeriod when the indicator is cumulative.
+- When optimizing the time period of an indicator, make sure that LookBack is big enough to cover the maximum time period of the optimize range, plus the UnstablePeriod when the indicator is

 Do not optimize the LookBack period itself, since it must not